fwupd/fwupd/plugins/logitech-hidpp/README.md

 FuLogitechHidPpDevice effectively handles all devices that use the HID++2.0 protocol.

+Every device contains two updatable entities, the main application FW and the radio stack FW (SoftDevice).
+The latter will show up as a child device of the actual device and is handled by FuLogitechHidPpRadio (fu-logitech-hidpp-radio.c), which simply defers to the parent device for most operations.

 ### Plugin-specific flags

 Even though the same code handles multiple different devices, there are